This Cheesy Meatball Pasta Bake Recipe is one your family is going to absolutely LOVE. So easy to make and even more delicious to eat!

 OR FRY: heat a drizzle of oil over medium-high heat and fry for 4-5mins or until golden, shaking frequently.
 Again, just focus on getting colour and don't worry about being cooked right through.

-- Fry onion, garlic & sun-dried tomatoes until soft, then pour in your passata & chopped tomatoes.
-Add parsley, basil & seasoning, then add your meatballs.
+- Fry 1 medium diced onion, 2 cloves minced garlic & 8 diced sun-dried tomatoes until soft.
+Pour in 24oz/700g passata & 2x 14oz/400g cans of chopped tomatoes.
+Add 1/4 cup parsley, basil & seasoning to taste, then stir your meatballs.
 Simmer for 15-20mins, or until the sauce begins to thicken.
-Meanwhile, cook pasta in salted boiling water until JUST al dente.
-You want it still a bit hard.

-- Combine with pasta in a baking dish, top with cheese and bake at 200c/390f for 15-20mins, or until golden and gooey.
+- Meanwhile, cook 10.5oz/300g pasta in salted boiling water until JUST al dente.
+You want it still a bit hard otherwise it'll go soft and mushy when baked.
+Combine with pasta in a baking dish, top with cheese and bake at 200C/390F for 15-20mins, or until golden and gooey.
+Serve with fresh parsley!

 Quick 1 min demo!